dnanexus/dxCompiler/doc/ExpertOptions.md

 will override the default timeout for tasks `Add` and `Inc`.
 It will also provide `UPLOAD` instead of `VIEW` project access to `Inc`.

 You are also able to specify metadata for tasks in the `defaultTaskDxAttributes` and `perTaskDxAttributes` sections, including adding citation or license information.

+The full set of attributes that may be specified are:

+* title
+* summary
+* description
+* developerNotes
+* version
+* categories
+* types
+* tags
+* properties
+* details
+* openSource

 For example:

 ```json
 {